Scientific Rationale: Why Macrophages?

 Our preliminary data include in vitro and in vivo experiments demonstrating that human macrophages can be endowed with antigen specificity upon genetic engineering with a tumor-specific targeting moiety, that CARMA cells selectively phagocytose (eat) and kill a variety of tumor cells, and that infusion of human CARMA into tumor-bearing mice leads to long-term tumor control and enhanced survival.

 CARMA TherapeuticsSM proposes to initially test the safety and efficacy of CARMA in patients with recurrent ovarian cancer and in patients with HER2-overexpressing malignancies through a basket trial approach.
-We project filing our first IND in 12 months and enrollment of first patient in our first clinical study in Q2 of 2018.
+We project filing our first IND and enrollment of first patient in our first clinical study in 2019.
 We are actively seeking partnerships for the development of complementary therapeutic approaches and we are convening a clinical advisory board to explore a broader set of indications.